swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 of the word "isolation" such as `@dropsIsolation` would be easily confused with `nonisolated`, and phrases that describe the executor, e.g. `@genericExecutor` or similar, are far too formal, and they conflate executor with actor isolation.

+### Use `nonisolated` instead of a separate `@concurrent` attribute

+It's tempting to not introduce a new attribute to control where an async function executes, and instead control this behavior with an explicit `nonisolated` annotation.
+However, this approach falls short for the following
+reasons:

+1. It does not accomplish the goal of having consistent semantics for `nonisolated` regardless of whether it's applied to synchronous or async functions.
+2. It's important to have an explicit, easy-to-write spelling for async functions that run on the caller's actor.
+For example, this is useful to prevent a global actor from being inferred on the function if the global actor is not required.
+3. This approach cuts off the future direction of allowing `@concurrent` on synchronous functions.

 ### Don't introduce a type attribute for `@concurrent`